|Nutritional Guidelines (per serving)|

 Gin French Martini: If you enjoy drinks on the drier side, begin with a premium gin in the main recipe above or even cut the Chambord back to 1/4 ounce.
 Drinks like the Park Avenue prove that gin and pineapple are a natural pairing and the Chambord in this recipe only helps to accent that combination further.

-If you're thinking about replacing Chambord, I recommend pouring something of comparable quality.
+- If you're thinking about replacing Chambord, pour something of comparable quality.
 There are many raspberry liqueurs out there, some are good, some average, and some not-so-good.
 Choose wisely.

 How Strong is the French Martini?